ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 2. Then created a heatmap layer using a gmaps function (that takes our acquired latitude and longitude values as parameters) and weighted the layer using aqi values

 ## What is the air pollution trend in the us over time?
-To answer that question we turned to us pollution dataset on kaggle Within this dataset we had relevant air pollution data for various states from 2000 - 2016 To begin our analysis:
+To answer that question we turned to a U.S pollution dataset on kaggle.

+Within this dataset we had relevant air pollution data for various states from 2000 - 2016

-We first read the us pollution data csv from kaggle Note some of the columns provided in the data set
+### U.S   Air Pollution Trend Analysis:

+1. Read the U.S Pollution CSV from kaggle using pandas.

-We then created a year column based on the “Date Local” column string and dropped any rows with null values We then selected relevant columns and tried different groupby’s to spot trends.
+2. Created a year column based on the “Date Local” column string and dropped any rows with null values.
+* Note: creating an individual year column is necessary as we will preform several dataframe merges based on year.

+3. Selected relevant columns and tried several groupby collections to spot trends.

-Ultimately we created a dataframe of mean aqi values grouped by year which we use to produce the trend graphs Graphed year versus mean aqi value and noticed a clear downward trend meaning that aqi values were going down over time Based on this downward trend we decided to see if mortality counts from some air pollution related illness were also going down potentially suggesting a correlation.
+4. Created a dataframe of mean aqi values grouped by year which I use to produce the trend line graphs.

+5. Graphed year versus mean aqi value
+* Overall I noticed a clear downward trend meaning that aqi values were going down over time.

+Based on this downward trend we decided to see if mortality counts from some air pollution related illness were also going down potentially suggesting a correlation.